JiriSlof/KnowledgeBase/MS Windows Desktop.md

 ### Educational, Non-Profit, and Government Licenses
+- Academic => An Academic Volume License Agreement is an economic way for schools and institutions to acquire multiple licenses for software.
+There are four types of volume licenses available—Campus, School, Academic Open, and Academic Select.
+Academic Volume License Agreement = Windows Upgrade Only.
+- Nonprofit => Microsoft provides grants and discounts for eligible nonprofit organizations, including cloud services like Microsoft 365, Office 365, Azure and Dynamics 365, Surface hardware, and on-premises software.
+- Government =>

 ## License Mobility & Reassignement
 - License Mobility is not available for Windows Desktop.